 Listing 13-14: Making use of an iterator in a for loop

-In languages that don’t have iterators provided by their standard libraries, we would likely write this same functionality by starting a variable at index 0, using that variable to index into the vector to get a value, and incrementing the variable value in a loop until its value gets up to the total number of items in the vector.
+In languages that don’t have iterators provided by their standard libraries, we would likely write this same functionality by starting a variable at index 0, using that variable to index into the vector to get a value, and incrementing the variable value in a loop until it gets to the total number of items in the vector.

-Iterators take care of all of that logic for us, which cuts down on the repetitive code we would have to write and potentially mess up.
-In addition, the way iterators are implemented gives us more flexibility to use the same logic with many different kinds of sequences, not just data structures that we can index into like vectors.
+Iterators take care of all of that logic for us, cutting down on repetitive code we could potentially mess up.
+Iterators give us more flexibility to use the same logic with many different kinds of sequences, not just data structures we can index into like vectors.
 Let’s see how iterators do that.

 The Iterator trait and the next method